 Without a crystal ball or some other clairvoyant lens into the future, you can’t expect all (or most) of the changes in the market.
-Still, you have to be providing a steady income and reduce your trading risk, if you want to make it as a professional trader.
+Still, you have to be providing a steady income and reduce your forex trading risks if you want to make it as a professional trader.

 The first step in dominating risk is to accept that it will always exist and that it needs to be managed.
-Risk management will greatly help you reduce the gambling factor from your trading and ultimately give you a better edge in how you operate in the turbulent uncertainty of the market.
+Risk management will greatly help you reduce the gambling factor from your trading and ultimately give you a better edge in operating in the market’s turbulent uncertainty.

 It’s essential to define a work plan that is open to surprises and unexpected events.
 You also have to develop mental tools and self-awareness in order to create and fine-tune a unique trading method and routine that will help you achieve the utmost control over uncertainty.

 Conceptually, it’s not hard to imagine a scenario in which your brain is tasked with completing a rudimentary set of actions in response to an encountered risk.
 In practice, it’s much harder to implement and follow.
 Simply, when something needs an immediate adjustment, you need a multifaceted, quick plan of action.
 The longer you need to think, formulate, and implement a response to a rough patch, the more you open yourself up to the adverse trading event.

 Once you’ve developed plans for a potentially negative scenario, it’s important that you continually remind yourself of all of the levers that need to be operated in such an instance.
 If these are all in place, it should dramatically reduce the forex trading risks and lower the amount of gambling you’re partaking in.
 It’s also relevant to any trading style that you might be using.
 There are no trading styles in existence that do not need a well-rehearsed contingency plan.